• Skip to primary navigation

 Salmon patty cooking in frying brown - browning

-If the pan seems dry, add a little more oil.
+If the pan seems dry at any point, add more oil.
 Don’t be stingy.
 These patties need to brown properly and may need additional oil to do so.

-Once browned on both sides, remove the patties from the heat and place on a paper towel to soak up the excess oil.
+Once the gluten-free salmon cakes are browned on both sides, remove them from the heat and place them on a paper towel to soak up the excess oil.

 Salmon quinoa burgers - header